 A first draft of the General Comment was developed and put out for public consultation with a deadline of 24th August 2012.
 This draft was disseminated via:

 Additionally, CRIN and the BHRC included the Call for Submissions in the forthcoming editions of their respective newsletters.

 This first draft was discussed and finalized at a meeting in Geneva of the Working Group on the General Comment on Child Rights and the Business Sector which met in June 2012.
 The first draft incorporated recommendations, where appropriate, from on-line submissions, that were made in response to an outline of central issues.
 It also incorporated feedback from multi-stakeholder, in-person consultations held in Buenos Aires, Argentina and Delhi, India.
 For more information on the consultation process, including all of the on-line submissions and reports from the in-person consultations, please visit the OHCHR page.

 A final face-to-face consultation on the first draft of the General Comment took place in Nairobi, Kenya in August 2012.
-UNICEF also be supported a webinar to consult with business and Save the Children is organising consultations on the draft with children.
+UNICEF also supported a webinar to consult with business and Save the Children organised consultations on the draft with children.

 After a final round of discussions within the Working Group, as well as a conference in October 2012 in Sion, Switzerland, the General Comment was finalized in February 2013.